 Determine the number of moles of each reactant.
 For solids, divide the mass of a reactant used by its molecular weight.
 For liquids and gases, multiply the volume by the density and then divide by the molecular weight.

 Multiply the molecular weight by the number of moles in the equation.
-Whichever reactant has the smallest number is the limiting reagent.
+The reactant that has the smallest mole number is the limiting reagent.

 Multiply the number of moles of the product by the molecular weight of the product to determine the theoretical yield.
 For example, if you created 0.5 moles of Al2O3, the molecular weight of Al2CO3 is 101.96 g/mol, so you would get 50.98 grams as the theoretical yield.

-Make sure you use consistent units; don't use interchange English and standard units.
+Make sure you use units consistently; don't mix English and standard units.